DataDog/hiring-engineers/answers.md

 ## MONITORING DATA

-By using above timeboard, I have created a moniotor that works automatically and repeated with given contrians.
-The contrains are thresholds.
+On the custom metrics timeboard, I have created a monitor that alerts or warn the seleted users when the metric exceeds the defined thresholds.
+This monitor is muted when the users out of office with the help of monitor downtime feature of datadog.

 Created new metric monitor named < My Monitor >